Iwa Moto

-Aileen Quimado Iwamoto (born August 29, 1988), known by her stage name Iwa Moto (イワ モト), is a Japanese–Filipino actress, model and reality television personality.
+Aileen Quimado Iwamoto (born August 29, 1988), known by her stage name Iwa Moto (イワ モト), is a Japanese–Philippine actress, model and reality television personality.
 She is the first runner up in the third season of StarStruck, a reality-based talent search show of GMA Network.
-She is well known for playing Rita Acuesta on Kung Mahawi Man Ang Ulap and Valentina in Darna.
+She is well known for playing Rita Acuesta on Kung Mahawi Man ang Ulap and Valentina in Darna.